imperorrp/galaxy-generator/context/README-SPECS.md

     - Star selection: Clicking a star highlights it and displays basic information.
     - Hover effect: Displaying star name on hover.
     - Transition to System View upon star selection.
-    - Dynamic Level of Detail (LoD) for star rendering to optimize performance.
+    - Dynamic Level of Detail (LoD) for star rendering to optimize performance, managed by the `useGalaxyLOD` hook.
+This system uses an Octree (`src/utils/PointOctree.ts`) to find the nearest star to the camera, calculating LOD every 10 frames.
+If no star is found, distance to galaxy origin is used as a fallback.
     - Optimized Camera Mode (replaces High-Speed Rotation Mode, now externally controlled and monitors performance degradation) for performance adjustments during camera movement or when performance issues are detected.

 ### 2.2.
 System View (MVP)